Pocket the Energy Rally Gains With Marathon Stock

 [Editor’s note: “Despite Recent Rally, Marathon (MRO) Stock Remains a Buy” was previously published on April 7.
 It is updated regularly to reflect the most relevant information.]

-Recent news of Saudi oil production cuts being just temporary may mean the recent oil price rally cools off short-term.
+Last week’s news of record crude oil inventories took some wind of the commodity’s recent rally.
 But, with experts saying demand could eventually rise beyond pre-virus levels, it’s still possible oil continues bouncing back towards prices above $50 per barrel.

 But, keep things in perspective.
 There’s still a long ways to go before oil retraces its high-water mark.
 With Marathon’s breakeven point just below $40 per barrel, it may be a while before the oil exploration company returns to profitability.